European Union Week @ TUM School of Management

 Keynote by EU Commissioner Jessika Roswall

-We are delighted to welcome EU Commissioner Jessika Roswall to the TUM Main Campus as part of this year’s EU Week.
+We are delighted to welcome EU Commissioner Jessika Roswall to the TUM Main Campus as part of this year’s EU Week. in an event co-organized with TUM Speakers Series

 Under the title “Circular by Design” Commissioner Roswall will highlight how water‑related research and innovation are becoming central drivers of Europe’s resilience, competitiveness, and security.
 She will illustrate how environmental policy is evolving from a purely protective instrument into a strategic economic advantage—and how this shift is shaping the innovation landscape of tomorrow.